 A Content Delivery Network (CDN) is a distributed set of servers that are designed to get your web-based content into the hands of your users as…

-Your log analysis solution works through millions of lines of logs, which makes implementing a machine learning solution essential.
+Your log monitoring solution works through millions of lines of logs, which makes implementing a machine learning solution essential.
 Organizations are turning to machine learning log alerts as a replacement or enhancement of their traditional threshold alerts.
 As service uptime becomes a key differentiator, threshold alerts are only as good as your ability to foresee an issue.

 Threshold alerts are a simple concept to grasp.
 Threshold alerts tell you when a precise condition occurs, or when a value passes a threshold.
 You could define a threshold alert to notify you before your CPU usage reaches a critical level.
 The problem with threshold alert scenarios is that the problem is already well underway by the time you are alerted.
 It relies on whoever sets the alerts having universal system knowledge of every problem that is likely to occur in a particular system or architecture and the events that lead to those problems.